arpit-agr/v3-arpit-codes/src/content/designPrinciples/experience-is-the-product.md

 ---
 title: 'The experience is the product'
 description: "There is your product and then there is the experience someone has using your product.
-It's easy to see the difference from afar, but to the person using your product they are one in the same."
+It's easy to see the difference from afar, but to the person using your product they are one and the same."
 url: 'http://bokardo.com/principles-of-product-design/'
 origin: 'Principles of Product Design'
 author: ['Joshua Porter']